TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/README.md

 ### Features

-- Includes 145 printable assets from Halo Infinite - 895(Complete Forge library planned);
+- Includes 145 printable assets from Halo Infinite - (Complete Forge library planned)
-- Blender addon to build and export maps in Blender versions 3.3+;
+- Blender addon to build and export maps in Blender versions 3.3+
-- UGC content scroller for maps built with B2FP;
+- UGC content scroller for maps built with B2FP
 - Custom UI color editor
 - Multiple users capable of printing at the same time during a single Forge session